Employee-Student Consensual Relationships

 I taught a student last semester and wish to become involved with the student now.
-He/she is no longer in my class.
+They are no longer in my class.
 Would this be a policy violation?

 I had an affair with a student last summer.
 The relationship has ended.
-I noticed he/she has enrolled in my class this semester.
+I noticed they have enrolled in my class this semester.
 Must I disclose the relationship to my department chair?

 I have clinical supervision responsibilities for a program in which four Fellows are currently enrolled in multi-year programs.
-I am romantically interested in one of them, and I believe he/she is interested in me.
+I am romantically interested in one of them, and I believe they are interested in me.
 Is it possible for me to initiate a relationship with this Fellow if one of my colleagues is willing to take over clinical evaluation of the Fellow in question?